What is Medical Loss Ratio (MLR)?

-Employers who receive an MLR rebate have an obligation to share the rebate with employees.
+Employers who receive an MLR rebate must share the refund with employees.
 However, there are some nuances to the obligation.

 According to the U.S. Department of Labor’s Publication No. 2011-04, the employer’s responsibility for distributing the MLR rebate to participants is dependent on who paid for the insurance coverage.

 If the employer paid the entire cost of the insurance coverage: no part of the rebate would be attributable to employee contributions.
-Therefore, no rebate would need to be shared with employees.
+Therefore, no refund would need to be shared with employees.

-If employees paid the entire cost of their insurance coverage: the entire amount of the rebate would be attributable to the employee contributions and the employees should receive the rebate themselves.
+If employees paid the entire cost of their insurance coverage, the whole rebate amount would be attributable to the employee contributions.
+The employees should receive the rebate themselves.